Sri Lanka Nature and Wildlife

 The Sloth Bear and Leopards are found in the majority of National Parks in Sri Lanka, however, Sloth Bears are most commonly spotted between June and July in either Yala or Wasgamuwa National Parks.
 Research suggests that Yala National Park hosts the highest density of leopards in the world.

 The elephant population has dropped steadily in the past hundred years and is estimated to be at approximately 4,500-5,000.
 The population has fallen due to extreme loss of habitat.
-Udawalawe National Park is considered by many to be one of the best natural habitats to view elephants year round.
-Minneriya National Park is famous for “The Gathering” that happens between July and October when the park witnesses over three hundred elephants gathering by the Minneriya water tank due to the immense dry season experienced there.
+Udawalawe National Park is considered by many to be one of the best natural habitats to view elephants year-round.
+Minneriya National Park is famous for “The Gathering” which happens between July and October when the park witnesses over three hundred elephants gathering by the Minneriya water tank due to the immense dry season experienced there.
 It is believed that the amount of elephants gathering in Minneriya is the highest in the world.

 Sri Lanka is home to 171 reptile species, the majority of which are snakes.
 The largest reptiles in Sri Lanka are two species of crocodile, the Mugger Crocodile and the Saltwater Crocodile.
-With 106 amphibian species, many claim that Sri Lanka has the highest density of amphibian species in the world.
+With 106 amphibian species, many claims that Sri Lanka has the highest density of amphibian species in the world.

-With upwards of 26.5% of the total land area of the country being listed as protected, Sri Lanka has a higher percentage of protected areas than any other country in Asia as well as much of the world.
+With upwards of 26.5% of the total land area of the country listed as protected, Sri Lanka has a higher percentage of protected areas than any other country in Asia as well as much of the world.
 Sri Lanka has 501 listed areas covering around 1,767,000 ha including 32 forests.
 Within the 501 protected areas are 92 Key Biodiversity Areas which are considered irreplaceable because they each house endemic species with some providing habitats to more than 100 globally threatened species.
 There are also four Biosphere Reserves which have been declared under UNESCO’s Man and Biosphere Reserve Programme.

 Sri Lanka Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Sri Lanka.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Sri Lanka.

 Learn about the history and culture of Sri Lanka, the must-try food and drink, and what to pack in your suitcase.
 Read about Sri Lanka's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Sri Lanka for yourself.
 Start exploring… book one of our Sri Lanka tours today!

 Extend Your Trip

-After your Sri Lanka tour consider taking the time to visit other destinations.
+After your Sri Lanka tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Sri Lanka tour with Goway!

 ASIA by Goway is an exclusive division that specializes in planning and organizing Sri Lanka tours, vacations and experiences.
-Choose from a simple city stopover, a independent travel module, and much more.
+Choose from a simple city stopover, an independent travel module, and much more.
 We want to be your first choice when next you go globetrotting to Sri Lanka.